Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set1/README.md

 ## Problem #2:

 Write a program to ask the user to enter his/her name and print it on the screen

+## Problem #3:

+Write a program to ask the user to enter a number, then print "Odd" if it is odd, or "Even" if it is even.